RasaHQ/rasa/docs/slotfilling.rst

 .. literalinclude:: ../examples/formbot/actions.py
    :pyobject: RestaurantForm.validate

-You can also deactivate the form directly during this validation step (in case you know the user's goal can't be successfully handled) by returning ``self.deactivate()``
+You can also deactivate the form directly during this validation step (in case the slot is filled with something that you are certain can't be handled) by returning ``self.deactivate()``

 If nothing is extracted from the user's utterance for any of the required slots, an ``ActionExecutionRejection`` error will be raised, meaning the action execution